Terms of Service

 Out-of-Scope Specialized Care

-Briance does not provide services for homes requiring specialized care, including but not limited to hoarding situations, elderly assistance, or mental health-related accommodations.
+The Platform covers standard residential cleaning.
+Homes requiring specialized care, including but not limited to hoarding situations, elderly assistance, or mental health-related accommodations, are outside its scope.

-If a service is found to require special care at any point, Briance may pause or cancel the booking.
+If a booking is found to require specialized care at any point, Briance may pause or cancel it.

 Prohibited and High-Risk Tasks

-Tasks that pose safety risks to Home Managers are strictly prohibited.
-Briance does not provide ladders or equipment for exterior windows or hazardous tasks.
+Tasks that pose safety risks to a Provider are outside the scope of the Platform.
+Providers are not expected to bring ladders or equipment for exterior windows or hazardous tasks.

-If a customer requests higher-risk or non-standard tasks (e.g., balcony cleaning, heavy lifting, exterior work), Briance may decline the task, and coverage of the standard checklist may be reduced if such tasks are performed.
+Where a customer requests higher-risk or non-standard tasks (for example, balcony cleaning, heavy lifting, exterior work), those tasks fall outside the Platform and a Provider may decline them.
+Where such tasks are performed, coverage of the rest of the Visit may be reduced.

 Unsafe Environments

 Briance has zero tolerance for unsafe environments.
-If, in Briance’s reasonable judgment, a home environment is unsafe or creates health, safety, or legal concerns for a Home Manager, Briance may immediately end the Visit, skip the Visit, pause the Subscription, or cancel service.
-Examples include (without limitation): drugs or drug paraphernalia (including needles) left accessible, weapons, evidence of illegal activity, biohazards, or any environment or materials that make a Home Manager reasonably feel unsafe or uncomfortable, including sexually inappropriate or explicit environments.
+Where a home environment is unsafe or creates health, safety, or legal concerns, a Provider may end the Visit immediately, and Briance may skip the Visit, pause the Subscription, or cancel service.
+Examples include (without limitation): drugs or drug paraphernalia (including needles) left accessible, weapons, evidence of illegal activity, biohazards, or any environment or materials that make a Provider reasonably feel unsafe or uncomfortable, including sexually inappropriate or explicit environments.

 11. Customer Responsiveness, Access, and Unreachable Customers